rahulpnath/rahulpnath.com-old/source/_posts/2016-02-27-using-azure-key-vault-from-a-java-application.markdown

 }
 ```

+> *If you are facing issues with threads not closing out properly after making call to Key Vault check this [comment by Robert](http://www.rahulpnath.com/blog/using-azure-key-vault-from-a-java-application/#comment-2693376641) for details on how to work around it.
+(As mentioned there it looks ugly, so if you know of a better way would love to hear that).*

 Hope this helps you to get started with Azure Key Vault on Java.
 The sample solution is available [here](https://github.com/rahulpnath/Blog/tree/master/AzureKeyVaultUsingJavaClient)!